Connect with us

 Christopher Schwartz, Rochester Institute of Technology

 Imagine an October surprise like no other: Only a week before Nov.
-5, 2024, a recording reveals a secret meeting between Joe Biden and Volodymyr Zelenskyy.
+5, 2024, a video recording reveals a secret meeting between Joe Biden and Volodymyr Zelenskyy.
 The American and Ukrainian presidents agree to immediately initiate Ukraine into NATO under “the special emergency membership protocol” and prepare for a nuclear weapons strike against Russia.
 Suddenly, the world is on the cusp of Armageddon.

 Situation deepfakes represent the next stage of technologies that have already shaken audiences’ perceptions of reality.
 In our research at the DeFake Project, my colleagues at the Rochester Institute of Technology, the University of Mississippi, Michigan State University and I study how deepfakes are made and what measures voters can take to defend themselves from them.